 Preventing UTIs with drugs

-Antibiotics are used as the preventative measure for those with frequent UTI recurrences.
+Antibiotics are used as a preventative measure for those with frequent UTI recurrences.
 Postmenopausal women can benefit from a different type of medicinal prevention strategy.

 - Postcoital prophylaxis: For those whose UTI recurrences are because of the sexual intercourse, taking antibiotics after the intercourse may be preferable.
 Depending on the frequency of the intercourse, postcoital prophylaxis is likely to result in less antibiotic use than antimicrobial prophylaxis.